When Mom or Dad Has ADHD

 This is by no means a comprehensive list.
 Use these ideas to get started and take it from there.
 The books mentioned above are excellent resources for more information.

 The first step for parents who think that they may have ADHD is to get an accurate diagnosis.
-There are other conditions, including depression and other medical problems, that can look like ADHD.
+There are other conditions, including mood disorders and other medical problems, that can look like ADHD.
 Proper treatment requires proper diagnosis, so learning what you’re dealing with is the first step.
 After diagnosis, you can begin to deal with your own ADHD, or whatever it is that is causing you problems.

 Parenting a child with ADHD requires years of consistent effort, something that is especially hard for someone who has ADHD.
 Look into parenting classes, family therapy, or other resources that can help you with discipline and other child rearing responsibilities.